solaranamnesis/David-Friedrich-Weinland/README.md

 # Dr. David Friedrich Weinland

-Attempt at a translation from the original German to English, I welcome all pull requests of submitted translations and/or edits.
+Attempt at a translation of Dr. David Friedrich Weinland's 1882 work: "Ueber die in Meteoriten entdeckten Thierreste (Über die in Meteoriten entdeckten Tierreste)", from the original German to English, I welcome all pull requests of submitted translations and/or edits.

 English - Plain Text
 English - PDF